 But then again, and I’m not completely sure about Kepnes’ book; mine and Bloom’s articles are specifically geared towards the digital nomad community.

 Digital Nomads.
 Those whose jobs can be done in the comfort of one’s home or some farfetched island in the Pacific.
 Those type of jobs that can be done as long as there is a relatively fast internet.
-Email and social media marketers, virtual assistants, professional bloggers, content and copywriters, and the likes.
+Language teachers, email and social media marketers, virtual assistants, professional bloggers, content and copywriters, and the likes.

 Digital nomads should not be confused with those who quit their jobs to travel the world.
 Although digital nomads may be a part of the same group, they are usually distinguished as those who have left their typical corporate nine to five jobs to pursue a location-independent career.
 Not of them quit, they just switched careers.

 The bottom line is, should you decide to quit your job and travel or live elsewhere in the world, you must have saved enough to support your nomadic lifestyle.
 Acquire a job that wouldn’t require you to be in a fixed location.
 Join the ranks of the digital nomads.
-Otherwise, you’ll only end up with your usual corporate jobs that you have hated so passionately.
+Otherwise, you’ll only end up going back to the usual corporate jobs that you have hated ever so passionately.
 Worse, be among the “begpackers”, an equally sensitive topic that deserves a separate discussion.

 Do not be just any digital nomad